-Vg = [Voltage Range] = Vcc

-Vgs = Table Voltage = Vtable = Vcc - Vs

-Ids = Table Current for a given Vcc and Vds
+page 46 IBIS Version 4.0 Voltage = Table Voltage = Vtable = Vcc - Vs Ids = Table Current for a given Vcc and Vds

-Internal logic that is generally referenced to the power rail is used to set the MOSFET switch to its 'On' state.
+Internal Logic that is generally referenced to the power rail is used to set the NMOS MOSFET switch to its 'ON' state.
+Internal logic likewise referenced to ground is used to set the PMOS device to its 'ON' state if the PMOS device is present.
 Thus the [Voltage Range] settings provide the assumed gate voltages.
 If the [POWER Clamp Reference] exists, it overrides the [Voltage Range] value.
-The table entries are actually the Vgs values referenced to the power rail.
+The table entries are actually Vgs values of the NMOS device and Vcc - Vgs values of the PMOS device, if present.
 The polarity conventions are identical with those used for other tables that are referenced to power rails.
-Thus the voltage column can be viewed as a table defining the source voltages Vs according to the convention: Vtable = Vcc - Vs.
+Thus the voltage column can be viewed as a table defining the source voltages Vs according to the convention: Vtable = Vcc - Vs. This convention remains even without the NMOS device.

-If the switch is used in an application such as interfacing between 3.3 V and 5.0 V logic, the Vcc may be biased at a voltage (such as 4.3 V) that is different from a power rail voltage (such as 5.0 V) used to create the model.
+If the switch is used in an application such as interfacing between 3.3~V and 5.0~V logic, the Vcc may be biased at a voltage (such as 4.3~V) that is different from a power rail voltage (such as 5.0~V) used to create the model.
 Just readjust the [Voltage Range] entries (or [POWER Clamp Reference] entries).